 Spring Hill College is committed to the belief that formation of character is an important part of education.
-Since orderly living calls for discipline and self-control, reasonable rules govern the lives of our students.
-The rules and regulations of the College, which are officially published in the Student Handbook, encourage the development of personal responsibility and maturity.
-Their enforcement is administered through the campus judicial process under the supervision of the Office of Student Life staff.
+Since living in community calls for mutual respect, discipline and self-control, reasonable rules govern the lives of our students.
+The rules and regulations of the College, which are officially published in the Student Handbook, derive from five general principles, which comprise the College Ethos Statement.
+These principles - respect of self, respect for others, respect for authority, respect for property, and honesty - shall guide the behavior of all students attending Spring Hill College.
+All derivative rules and regulations are also found in the Student Handbook and are meant to encourage the development of personal responsibility, healthy choices, and maturity.
+Their enforcement is administered under the supervision of the Vice President for Student Affairs/Dean of Students (Campus Center, 1st floor).

-As a private educational institution, Spring Hill College explicitly retains the right to refuse initial admission or re-registration to any person whose attendance it deems to be against the best interests of the College.
+As a private educational institution, Spring Hill College explicitly retains the right to refuse initial admission or readmission to any person whose attendance it deems to be either in conflict with the values espoused by the College or against the best interests of the College.
 Further, the College reserves the right to suspend, dismiss, or expel at any time a student whose conduct it deems to be a violation of the College's principles, rules, regulations, or decisions, or whose attendance it considers to be against the best interests of the College.